ThisIsDiver/RandomThunder/README.md

 ![image](https://github.com/user-attachments/assets/c8d16f38-df07-491f-b153-540ad48ed3f6)

-It is important to understand that the separator is ' - ' and an extra (or missing) space can break the software.
+It is important to understand that the separator is ' - ' and an extra character (or an unfinished BR) can break the software.
 Also beware of using '-' with spaces in the technique name.
 This can also make the software unstable.

 --------------------------